datawire/teletun/README.md

  - Though the TCP+TLS connection is no longer used to exchange data, it is kept alive.
 The client or server may disconnect by closing the connection.

+## How it works

+Client:

+ - Creates a TUN device (a L3 virtual interface) that will show up in `ifconfig` just like any other network interface.
+On Linux, it is named `tel0` (or `tel1`...); on macOS it is named `utun0` (or `utun`...) because macOS doesn't let us set the name.
+ - Uses the Kubernetes client library to get a list of all cluster IPs, and add direct routes for those to the the TUN interface.
+ - Sets the IP address of the TUN device to the cluster IP of the server.
+ - Adds the `resolv.conf` from the server as an interface-specific `resolv.conf` for the TUN device.

+Server:

+ - The server comes in 2 parts: server-external and server-cluster.
+   They run in separate pods on the same node, and communicate with eachother using an AF_UNIX socket.

+Server-external:

+ - Reads server-internal's IP and `resolv.conf` over AF_UNIX socket
+ - Sends that information to the client over a TCP socket
+ - Pumps data between the TCP socket and the AF_UNIX socket

+Server-cluster:

+ - The client will "think" that it is this pod in the cluster
+ - Proxies data between the AF_UNIX socket and a TUN device that is bridged with the real ethernet device.
+ - Because the client's VPN IP is the same as the real ethernet IP, we don't need to muck with promiscuous mode or munging IPs or anything.

 ## Known problems (things that should be fixed):